klappvisor/haskell-telegram-api/README.md

 ```

 ### Running IO directly (planning to depricate this option)
-:warning: This method is about to be depricated.
-Use `M`- functions with `runTelegramClient`, f.e. `runTelegramClient token manager $  sendMessageM message`
+:warning: This method to interact with a Telegram bot is about to be depricated and all new API calls will only have their `M` versions.
+You can run them using `runTelegramClient` function, for example `runTelegramClient token manager $ sendMessageM message` or in example below replace `getMe token manager` with `runTelegramClient token manager getMeM` to get the same behavior.

 `getMe` example